recommenders-team/recommenders/tests/README.md

 ### How to create tests for the library code

 You want to make sure that all your code works before you submit it to the repository.
-Here are guidelines for creating the unit tests:
+Here are some guidelines for creating the unit tests:

 * It is better to create multiple small tests than one large test that checks all the code.
 * Use `@pytest.fixture` to create data in your tests.